 Suppose your nonprofit is set up to battle the homelessness crisis in your city.
 You wouldn’t pay taxes on any donations you receive.
-But if you open up a shop to sell artisan crafts, you’d probably have to pay federal taxes on any profit generated by the store even if those profits go to support your programs.
+But if you open up a shop to sell artisan crafts, you’d probably have to pay unrelated business income tax to the IRS on any profit generated by the store even if those profits go to support your programs.

 Nonprofits have to pay payroll taxes for their employees, just like for-profit companies.
 And your employees pay income tax on their salaries too.

 But your nonprofit may or may not have to pay sales and property taxes.
 Some states grant nonprofit tax exemptions for sales taxes and property taxes.
 But others don’t.

 The issue of taxes is a crucial differentiator between accounting for nonprofit and for-profit organizations.
 But, as you see, the tax rules for nonprofits aren’t straightforward or intuitive.